Skip to main content

 Can there be a mix of SSO and non-SSO accounts?

 SSO is configured by domain, and enforced for all users with an email address at that domain.
-You can invite others (such as guests or contractors) with a different email domain, and they won’t be subject to SSO.
+You can invite others (such as partners or contractors) with a different email domain, and they won’t be subject to SSO.

 What SAML attributes does Reduct support?